 We believe our existing liquidity and cash flows from operations are adequate to fund our normal expected future business operations and possible international expansion costs for the next 12 to 24 months.
 However, if our existing capital resources or cash flows become insufficient to meet current business plans, projections, and existing capital requirements, we may be required to raise additional funds, which may not be available on favorable terms, if at all.

 Contractual Obligations.
-The following summarizes our future commitments and obligations associated with various agreements and contracts (in thousands) as of March 31, 2010, for the years ending December 31:
+The following summarizes our future commitments and obligations associated with various agreements and contracts as of June 30, 2010, for the years ending December 31 (in thousands):